shashjar/redis-in-go/README.md

 # redis-in-go

 An implementation of a Redis server using Go.
-Inspired by [CodeCrafters Redis challenge](https://app.codecrafters.io/courses/redis/overview).
+Inspired by the [CodeCrafters Redis challenge](https://app.codecrafters.io/courses/redis/overview).
 This Redis server is capable of serving basic key-value store commands & allows for creating and reading Redis streams.
 In addition, this codebase implements RDB persistence, allows for spinning up replica servers and propagating commands, and supports Redis transactions.

 ## Redis Serialization Protocol (RESP)